 2. The Host (2006, dir.
 Bong Joon-ho)

-Like all the best monster movies, The Host applies a layer of social commentary to the action, channelling the Korean government’s dubious dealings with the US at the expense of the Korean people and their environment.
-But the fundamental thematic thread that runs through the comedy, drama, horror and satire alike is one that asserts human-level essentialities over national and political interests, stressing the importance of taking only what’s necessary in tough times.
-Through the quiet but prevalent motif of food, Bong touchingly posits family and companionship as basic human needs that provide us with the emotional and moral sustenance to survive the many monsters of this world.
+Like all the best monster movies, The Host applies a layer of social commentary to the action, channelling a neglectful government’s dubious dealings with the US at the expense of the Korean people on society’s lower rungs.
+But the fundamental thread that runs through the class-conscious comedy, drama, horror and satire alike is the argument for human-level essentialities over cynical political interests, stressing the importance in tough times of taking no more and no less than what’s necessary.

 1. The Wailing (2016, dir.
 Na Hong-jin)